ISISComputingGroup/ibex_developers_manual/Things-to-know-as-a-developer.md

 # Make my Build Faster but less Safe

-    Turn of the check release flag (DO NOT CHECK THIS CHANGE IN)
+    Turn off the check release flag (DO NOT CHECK THIS CHANGE IN)

     Line 46 of `...EPICS\base\master\configure\CONFIG_COMMON`